Research Foundation

 - Personalization layers in scenario design

-- Adaptive AI responses to individual patterns
+- Adaptive responses to individual patterns

 - Customizable time pressure settings